-- Greek and Latin: For a major in Greek or Latin, preparation for honors exams will normally consist of three seminars; students may take a fourth seminar in the major, but not for external examination.
+- Greek and Latin: For a major in Greek or Latin, preparation for honors exams will normally consist of three seminars.
 A student minoring in Greek or Latin will take one external examination based on one seminar.
 Minors are, however, strongly encouraged to take more than one seminar, in order to be adequately prepared for the examination.

 - Classical Studies: Honors majors will complete 8 credits in Greek, Latin, Classical Studies, or Ancient History.
-They must complete three 2-credit units of study, of which at least one must be a Classical Studies Capstone Seminar (plus attachment).
-Minors will complete 5 credits in Greek, Latin, Classical Studies, or Ancient History including a Classical Studies Capstone Seminar plus attachment.
+They must complete three 2-credit units of study, of which at least one must be a double-credit Classical Studies Capstone Seminar.
+Minors will complete 5 credits in Greek, Latin, Classical Studies, or Ancient History including a double-credit Classical Studies Capstone Seminar.

 - Ancient History: For a major in Ancient History, one preparation will be a seminar in either Latin or Greek.
 The other two preparations can be another seminar in the same language and a course-plus-attachment, or two courses-plus-attachments.
 Students minoring in Ancient History will take three courses in Ancient History and add an attachment to one of them.
 That course-plus-attachment will be the preparation for the external exam.
 No ancient language is required for this minor.